Skip to main content

 • Access to attractive job markets

-If you’re interested in pursuing a major in engineering or computer science, San Jose State just might be the place for you.
-In fact, based on CollegeVine’s analysis, San Jose State graduates with these degrees enjoy an ROI that ranks top 40 (despite ranking outside the top 300 in the U.S. News and World Report).
-Perhaps this is because SJSU graduates need merely step off-campus to find themselves in the heart of booming tech capital, Silicon Valley.
+If you’re interested in pursuing a major in engineering or computer science, San José State just might be the place for you.
+In fact, based on CollegeVine’s analysis, San José State graduates with these degrees enjoy an ROI that ranks in the top 40.

-Brigham Young is a non-profit university with a Mormon affiliation and a dedication to upholding a religious lifestyle.
-Its non-profit status allows it to remain affordable to even out-of-state students, with a total cost of attendance (COA) of just $14,000.
-For those graduating with degrees in business, STEM or computer science, the COA is essentially backing for a return on investment higher than any other school on our list: top 30.
-BYU’s U.S. News Ranking is also a respectable 66.
+Brigham Young University is a private research university with a Mormon affiliation and a dedication to upholding a religious lifestyle.
+Its non-profit status allows it to remain affordable to even out-of-state students, with a total cost of attendance (COA) of just $29,488 (for non-Latter-day Saints).

-Graduates tend to concentrate in Salt Lake City’s Silicon Slopes, an up-and-coming tech community with job openings abound; it’s no wonder they find career outcomes vastly positive.
+Graduates tend to concentrate in Salt Lake City’s Silicon Slopes, an up-and-coming tech community with job openings abounding; it’s no wonder they find career outcomes vastly positive.

 3. Santa Clara University

-The U.S. News Ranking places Santa Clara University outside the top 200.
-But for 2018, SCU is ranked 14th for salary potential in the U.S. This is consistent with CollegeVine’s analysis of the school’s ROI, which is top 100 for all majors offered.
+Santa Clara University ranks within the top 100 national universities this year.
+SCU also typically ranks within the top 15 schools in the U.S. for salary potential.
+This is consistent with CollegeVine’s analysis of the school’s ROI, which is within the top 100 for all majors offered.

-The oldest operating university on the entire West Coast, SCU has had some time to build a name for itself.
-As such, it has built up a strong relationship with the surrounding Bay Area, giving its students access to opportunities in San Francisco, Berkeley, Silicon Valley, and other nearby career hubs.
+The oldest operating institution of higher learning in California, SCU has had some time to build a name for itself.
+As such, it has built up a strong relationship with the surrounding Bay Area, giving its students access to opportunities in San Francisco, the Bay Area, Berkeley, Silicon Valley, and other nearby career hubs.

 Interested in engineering or business?
-Though WSU is not located in direct proximity to any major metropolitan areas—causing it to get overlooked in most college rankings—graduates of engineering and business enjoy an ROI in the top 80.
-Its U.S. News Ranking is 140.
+Though WSU is not located in direct proximity to any major metropolitan areas—which often causes it to get overlooked in college rankings—graduates in the fields of engineering and business enjoy an ROI in the top 80.

 As the second largest university in Washington, WSU has abundant resources to offer its students.
-And with Seattle and Portland not far off, students tend not to mind the lack of an immediate urban environment, nor do their careers suffer for it.
+And with Seattle and Portland not far away, students tend not to mind the lack of an immediate urban environment—nor do their careers suffer for it.

 5. University of Wyoming

-Similar to WSU, the University of Wyoming lacks direct accessibility to any major job hubs.
-However, with Dover just a few hours away, students not only manage, but actually excel, in the workforce.
+Similarly to WSU, the University of Wyoming lacks direct access to any major metropolitan job hubs.
+However, with Denver just a couple of hours away, students not only manage to join, but also actually excel, in the workforce.
 In particular, those in engineering have career outcomes comfortably in the top 100, according to CollegeVine’s data.
-Its U.S. News Ranking is 183.

 6. University of Utah

-The University of Utah is the state’s oldest institution of higher learning, and just as with BYU, it benefits from proximity to Utah’s Silicon Slopes and Salt Lake City.
-The U of U, as students fondly refer to it, even shares BYU’s prominent fields of computer science, business, and STEM.
+The University of Utah is the state’s oldest institution of higher learning—and, just as with BYU—it benefits from its close proximity to Utah’s Silicon Slopes and Salt Lake City at large.
+The U of U, as students fondly refer to it, is strong in the fields of computer science, business, and STEM.
 For students in these fields, projected ROI places the school in the top 65.
-For U.S. News, this school places 119.

 7. University of Idaho

-U.S. News ranks this school at 165.
-Located near Boise, Idaho, the University of Idaho boasts access to one of the financial capitals of the country.
-Major companies like Micron Technology, HP Inc., Hewlett Packard Enterprise, and many others all have offices and headquarters there, making the city perfect for a college graduate.
+Located just a few hours from Boise, Idaho, the University of Idaho boasts access to one of the financial capitals of the country.
+Major companies like Micron Technology have offices and headquarters there, making the city great for a college graduate.

 8. University of Arizona